Filippo Tortu

 Filippo Tortu (born 15 June 1998) is an Italian sprinter.
-He was the first Italian to break the 10-second barrier and is the second fastest Italian in the 100 metres after Marcell Jacobs.
+He was the first Italian to break the 10-second barrier and is the third fastest Italian in the 100 metres behind Marcell Jacobs and Chituru Ali.
 He ran the anchor leg in the 4 × 100 m relay of the Italian team that won a gold medal at the 2020 Summer Olympics.
 His leg was the fifth fastest anchor of all time.

 He is coached by his father, Salvino Tortu, a former Sardinian sprinter who moved to Lombardy.